BlueSillyDragon/AquaOS/README.md

 ```
 $ sudo apt install cmake clang ninja-build lld llvm
 ```
-Also install qemu and ovmf for running AquaOS, you can skip this iof you're going to use a different VM though (eg. VirtualBox)
+Also install qemu and ovmf for running AquaOS, you can skip this if you're going to use a different VM though (eg. VirtualBox)
 > [!WARNING]
 > I can't guarantee that AquaOS will run on VirtualBox, but feel free to try